virtualagc/virtualagc/yaShuttle/ported/README.md

 </pre>
 then you'll find that I has either a value of 0 or of 1.

-*Unlike* Python, C, C++, or any other language I recall, when you have conditionals in Intermetrics's variety of XPL like
+*Unlike* Python, C, C++, or any other language I recall, when you have conditionals in XPL like
 <pre>
 DECLARE I FIXED;
 ...